mezidia/SIGame/README.md

 The function receives an array of events and sends a message to the server, specifying its own room ID.
 The server sends this event to all participants in the room.
 To avoid re-uploading events, after processing them, or repeatedly sending events, in the main handlers there is a check: whether the client is a master of the game.

+**example:**

+    const event = {
+      eType: 'appeal',
+      who: new User().name,
+    };
+    this.broadcast(event);

+**!Note:** 'eType' field is required.

+The logic of processing clicks and events is concentrated in the main configs.

+      eventsConfig = {
+        'leave': this.onLeaveGame,
+        'turnOrder': this.onTurnOrder,
+        'join': this.onJoinGame,
+        'points': this.onPoints,
+        ...
+      }

+        clickConfig = {
+         'cell': this.onQuestionClick,
+         'theme': this.onThemeClick,
+         ...
+      }

+When creating a new copy of the game, we have listeners of events for clicks and server messages.
+After leaving the game, they are removed.
+The clicker handler looks for a handler in the configuration by the ID of the clicked target.

+      _setListeners() {
+        document.addEventListener('click', this.clickHandler);
+        this._socket.addEventListener('message', this.socketHandler);
+      }

+      _removeListeners() {
+        document.removeEventListener('click', this.clickHandler);
+        this._socket.removeEventListener('message', this.socketHandler);
+      }

 ### Localization
 To translate text in html we use *data-localize* tag.
 It is used like id: